kristoferlund/ic-siwe-react-demo-rust/README.md

 ![](media/header.png)

+> [!NOTE]
+> This version of the demo features a backend canister built in Rust.
+There is also a [TypeScript version](https://github.com/kristoferlund/ic-siwe-react-demo-ts) built using [Azle](https://github.com/demergent-labs/azle).

 ✅ Sign in with Ethereum to interact with smart contracts (canisters) on the [Internet Computer](https://internetcomputer.org) (IC)!

 ✅ Establish a one-to-one relationship between an Ethereum wallet and an IC identity.